krzysu/blog.myviews.pl/pages/2012-malta-berlin/index.md

 ### Winter in Poland

 It was November 2011, beginning of winter in Poland.
 It was cold and grey. **How am I supposed to be creative if all I see outside is grey?** I always wanted to live on tropical island, to have my work/life balance more interesting, so I started my research.
 After few days of reading and map studying I found Malta.
-Perfect place for one year "holiday"[^1] without need to change my profession.
+Perfect place for one year "holiday" without need to change my profession.
 I mean, there are some web development companies there.
 And this is not so common on tropical islands that live mostly from tourism.

 ### Malta's dream